 The Royal Burgh of Crail Community Council is an elected body created to ascertain, co-ordinate and express to local and public authorities the views of the Crail community.
-Community Councils are the most local tier of statutory representation in Scotland, they bridge the gap between local authorities and communities, and help to make public bodies aware of the opinions and needs of the communities they represent.
+Community Councils are the most local tier of statutory representation in Scotland.
+They bridge the gap between local authorities and communities and help to make public bodies aware of the opinions and needs of the communities they represent.
 A particular role of the Council is to encourage community participation and a sense of community spirit.
-To contact the Council, please write to: email@example.com
+To contact the Council, please use our contact form.

-The Town Crier leading the parade marking the visit of The Lord Lyon and the proclamation of the granting of the Letters Patent to the Community Council, 18 May 2019
+The Town Crier led the parade marking the visit of The Lord Lyon and the proclamation of granting the Letters Patent to the Community Council on 18 May 2019.